1. What is PayTabs?

 2. What are the documents required to apply for a PayTabs Account?

-– Any two government issued personal ID’s of the establishment owner and partner(s) if any.
+- Government issued personal ID’s of the establishment owner and partner(s) if any.

 - Business license/Commercial Registration (CR) issued by the government.
 Please ensure that the nature of business in the CR matches with trade activity in the website.